britindia/Text_CNN/index.md

 1. Train a Convolution Neural Network (CNN) ML prediction model using Tensorflow predicting sentiment (Positive/Negative) of movie reviews posted on RottenTomato.
 2. Train locally and on GCP(AI Platform)
 3. Perform Hyper-tuning and monitor model performance using tensorboard
-4. Save model protobuff file (crate .pb file)
+4. Save model protobuff file (create .pb file)
 5. Serve predictions from .pb file
 6. Package model as Online live application using Flask and host on GCP (App Engine)